slopeslope/Pewlett-Hackard-Analysis/README.md

 Through using the data we were trying to solve the total number of employees per title who were retiring and the employees who are eligible to participate in a mentorship program.
 The reason for this analysis is to help provide solutions for the big number of upcoming retiring employees while trying to find employees elegible for a mentorship program to hopefully move them up in the company.

-To get the number of retiring employees, we merged two tables to recieve the employee information in order to see how many employees were retiring.
+To get the number of retiring employees, we merged two tables to recieve the employee information in order to see how many employees were retiring:

 " -- Create new table for deliverable_one